-We take a risk based approach towards supplier auditing.
+We take a risk-based approach towards supplier auditing.
 We selectively audit supplier performance in the areas of human rights, corruption, legal compliance and quality standards.
 Suppliers that, based on risk assessment, are categorised as 'high-risk' will be audited on social risks at the facilities used for the manufacture of Bunzl products.

 Suppliers who are unable to meet all the requirements after an initial assessment/audit will be given the opportunity to comply fully within a period which is deemed appropriate for the circumstances.
-If a serious breach is identified following re-assessment, an action plan should be documented and the supplier will be expected to commit to addressing all the areas where discrepancies have been identified.
-The process of improvement via this method is principally down to the commitment of the supplier's management team/owner/agent to ensure that all areas are addressed.
+If a serious breach is identified, an action plan should be documented and the supplier will be expected to commit to addressing all the areas where discrepancies have been identified.
+The process of improvement is principally down to the commitment of the supplier's management team/owner/agent to ensure that all areas are addressed.
 If we have reason to believe that the supplier is not making sufficient or committed progress, then this could lead to a suspension in the relationship until such time that we are confident that all areas were being satisfactorily addressed.

 Bunzl companies reserve the right to cease a relationship with a supplier if it is found that unacceptable practices are being employed at any sites used for producing or sourcing Bunzl products.
-Such practices include use of child labour, forced or bonded labour as well as physical abuse or discipline and intimidation.
+Such practices include but are not limited to the use of child labour, forced or bonded labour, physical abuse or discipline and intimidation as well as non-compliance with anti-bribery legislation.